 Cybercrime is by no means new.
 But now, attackers are getting even more sophisticated – targeting operational technology (OT) infrastructure.
-From tampering with production lines to meddling with water treatment plans, these attacks can have grave consequences.
+From tampering with production lines to meddling with water treatment plants, these attacks can have grave consequences.

 Here’s what you need to know to keep your council, staff and community safe.